 Groot received degrees in Physics, Mathematics and Optics from the University of Rochester and is a licensed aircraft mechanic.

-Anne Ludes is the current Director of Secondary Education for the Framingham Public Schools.
-On July 1, 2018 she will become the Assistant Superintendent for Secondary Education.
+Anne Ludes is the Assistant Superintendent for Secondary Education.
 Ms. Ludes earned a Bachelor of Arts degree in Mathematics and Secondary Education from Providence College, and a Master of Arts degree in Mathematics from Boston College.
 Ms. Ludes has dedicated the majority of her career to the Framingham Public Schools, beginning her career as a high school mathematics teacher and then serving as the Mathematics Department Head before becoming Associate Principal of Framingham High School.
 In July of 2017, she joined the Central Office team as the Director of Secondary Education.
 For teachers and students alike, Ms. Ludes believes adopting a growth mindset is the first step toward meeting and exceeding expectations.
 She helps educators reflect on their teaching practice, develop intentional strategies that optimize learning, and commit to continuous professional development.
 Anne Ludes is a proud resident of Framingham and has two children who attend Framingham High School.

 WILLIAM F. RIGNEY